forgemedia-llc/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.3.4 - 10.10.2024 =
+* Added new perfmatters_lazy_elements filter.
+* Added new perfmatters_is_woocommerce filter.
+* Added additional built-in stylesheet and selector exclusions for better compatibility with Elementor animations.
+* Added WP Rocket filter to disable lazy render when lazy elements feature is active to prevent conflicts.
+* Added additional parameter to excluded page builders array for tagDiv Composer.
+* Added built-in delay JS exclusion for lazy elements inline script.
+* Moved plugin settings logo SVG back to inline to prevent file_get_contents errors in certain environments.
+* Adjusted built-in CSS dynamic selector exclusions to fix some minor visual issues with a few page builders.
+* Fixed a JavaScript error that would sometimes show up in the console when using Delay JS with click delay enabled.
+* Fixed an issue where a used stylesheet path would still attempt to load even if no used styles had been picked up for the URL.
+* Fixed an issue where browser-specific stylesheets inside HTML comments were getting parsed by our used CSS library.
+* Fixed a MU Mode issue where exceptions would not be applied correctly if a query string was present on the home URL if set to show the latest posts.
+* Fixed an issue where preloading a JS file by the handle was not loading the minified version when necessary.

 = 2.3.3 - 08.28.2024 =
 * Added new lazy loading advanced beta options to manage Lazy Elements which will allow for element chains in the DOM to be lazy loaded until they enter the viewport.